 - Portfolio extension – market operators have sought to widen their product portfolios through acquisition of complementary entities.

 Restructuring activity in this sector remains relatively high.
 Volatile energy prices, higher costs, shortages of key input materials and changing global trading patterns have created some uncertainty.
 In addition, chemicals businesses are having to respond rapidly to the climate emergency, placing a focus on sustainable production practices and limiting environmental harm.

 Restructuring activity in Chemicals

 Find Your Expert

-James Fagan is Interpath Lead for ENR, which includes Chemicals as one of four core segments.
+James Fagan is Head of ENR Cluster, which includes Chemicals as one of four core segments.
 Matthew Courtman-Stock leads Interpath's approach to the Chemicals sector nationally.
 For a full list of our senior people with experience in this sector use the button below.Our senior team